Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Abstract

 \section{Abstract}

-By adapting the algebraic notion of universal connection to the setting of unbounded $KK$-cycles, we show that the Kasparov product of such cycles can be defined directly, by an algebraic formula.
+By introducing a notion of smooth connection for unbounded $KK$-cycles, we show that the Kasparov product of such cycles can be defined directly, by an algebraic formula.
 In order to achieve this it is necessary to develop a framework of smooth algebras and a notion of differentiable $C^{*}$-module.
 The theory of operator spaces provides the required tools.
 Finally, the above mentioned $KK$-cycles with connection can be viewed as the morphisms in a category whose objects are spectral triples.
+Keywords: $KK$-theory; Kasparov product; spectral triples; operator modules.